-2008 FIRE STATISTICS
+2010 FIRE STATISTICS

 All college buildings and residence halls are equipped with state approved fire alarms that are connected to a computerized fire command system monitored 24/7 at a central communications center.
 In addition, residence halls are equipped with a fire suppression sprinkler system and Carbon Monoxide (CO) detectors in buildings that use fossil fuel utilities.
+There are no current plans to upgrade fire safety equipment as the systems in residential facilities were upgraded several years ago.